Like the Roman god Janus, the end of financial year is when we both look back and look forward.

 Review what’s happened in the year gone by

-The Cost Centre Summary for those of you who need an overview of projects without all the detail – or run this one first and then a detailed Budget Analysis report on those projects that do have significant variances.
+The Business Unit – Income & Expense Summary for those of you who need an overview or projects without all the detail – or run this one first and then a detailed Budget Analysis report on those projects that do have significant variances.

 To get a good understanding of your cash position and how it’s changed during the year, run the Where Did Our Money Go? report.
 This will compare your net profit to your bank movement and show what else has changed.
 The Bank Movement Waterfall chart can give useful insights as well.